-a) The Parties agree to implement a Risk Informed Management (RIM) approach for Transboundary Waters in accordance with Appendix A.
+The Parties agree to implement a Risk Informed Management ("RIM") approach for Transboundary Waters in accordance with Appendix A.

-4.2 Definition, Objectives and Principles
+4.2 Objectives and Principles

-- a) RIM is an approach (described in Appendix A) that guides the identification and implementation of management actions and that is informed by an understanding of the risks to and uses of a transboundary water body. - b) The objectives of the RIM approach are: - i.
+- a) The objectives of the RIM approach are: - i.
 To support the achievement of the principles of the Master Agreement; - ii.
-To facilitate joint learning, and proactive and adaptive actions; and - iii.
-To inform the allocation of human and financial resources in an efficient and effective manner. - c) Key principles include: - i.
-The nature and intensity of Bilateral Management is commensurate with the nature and intensity of the risks to and uses of a transboundary water body; - ii.
-Bilateral Management is based on a mutual understanding of the Ecological Integrity of the Aquatic Ecosystem; - iii.
-Bilateral Management builds on the Jurisdictional Water Management actions of each Party as required to achieve the commitments of this Agreement.
+To facilitate joint learning, and proactive and adaptive actions; - iii.
+To inform the allocation of human and financial resources in an efficient and effective manner. - b) Key principles include:

+- i.
+The nature and intensity of Bilateral Water Management is commensurate with the nature and intensity of the risks to and uses of Transboundary Waters; - ii.
+Bilateral Water Management is based on a mutual understanding of the Ecological Integrity of the Aquatic Ecosystem; - iii.
+Bilateral Water Management builds on the Jurisdictional Water Management actions of each Party as required to achieve the commitments of this Agreement.